The School of Communication

 - Radio, Television, and Film

-It offers one graduate degree: the Master of Arts (MA) in Communications.
+It offers two graduate degrees: the Master of Arts (MA) in Communication and the Master of Arts (MA) in Profesional Communication and Digital Media.
 Please refer to The Graduate School Bulletin of Texas Southern University for detailed information on the MA in Communications.

-In pursuing the BA in Communication Studies students are required to have a concentration.
+In pursuing a BA in Communication Studies, students are required to have a concentration.
 They may select from three different curriculum concentrations:

 - Media Studies